tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   equivalently, particularly software performing non-atomic read-modify-write operations on startup like `cfg->operation++`.

-To summarise, the MAJOR version must be incremented with any changes which *require* updates to any projects that fetch the newly released version.
+To summarize, the MAJOR version must be incremented with any changes which *require* updates to any projects that fetch the newly released version.
 Note, changes to match the documentation of a previous release should be considered bug fixes, so may only warrant a MINOR increment.